-When she came back to London she worked with the ‘Boys’, the orphaned boys and children who were allowed to come into the UK.
-Met husband at the end of the war.
-He came from Nuremberg who was interned and sent to Australia on the Dunera.
-Later she worked for Amnesty and in 1985 founded the Medical Foundation for the victims of Torture.
+After returning to the UK in 1947, she became a case worker for ‘the Boys’, orphaned Jewish children who were allowed to come into the UK.
+She met husband at the end of the war.
+He came from Nuremberg and was interned and sent to Australia on the Dunera.
+Helen later worked for Amnesty International.
+In 1985 she founded the Medical Foundation for the Victims of Torture.
+She was awarded the OBE in 1995 and set up the Helen Bamber Foundation in 2005.
+She died, aged 89, in 2014.
+Dr Bea Lewkowicz interviewed Helen her for the AJR Refugee Voices Archive in 2003.
 The building where the interview was conducted and the Foundation is housed was given to the Foundation by the family of a German Jewish refugee, who thought that the work of the Foundation is an important legacy which links the fact of the German Jewish refugees to the refugees of today.